OneOfUsCodes/databaseCollection/descriptions/realEstate.md

 # 🏠 Real Estate Sector Schema

-Structured schema for profiling companies in the luxury real estate market.
+A structured guide to profiling companies in the luxury real estate market.

 | **Field** | **Description** |
 |----------|-----------------|